Limpster/Fallout76LanguageChanger/README.md

 If you don't want to use the language changer and just want to change the region a little easier other than clicking through the windows settings, you will find more information below, explaining other -still easy- solutions for this matter.

 ## How do I use this thing?
-Make the required changes in the configuration inside of the bat-file, save your changes and double click the bat file, that's it!
+Download the bat-file above, make the required changes in the configuration inside of the bat-file, save your changes and double click the bat file, that's it!
+Further options will be explained below.

 ## Configuration
 You will find a few settings inside the bat-file which you have to edit, they are all explained (some with examples) in the file and in this readme.